ICJIA/icjia-qr-code/README.md

 The application supports all modern browsers.
 Legacy browser support is provided through the `@vitejs/plugin-legacy` plugin.

+## Accessibility and Responsiveness

+### Accessibility Features

+This application is built with accessibility in mind, following WCAG guidelines to ensure usability for all users:

+- **Keyboard Navigation**: Enhanced focus states with visible indicators for keyboard users
+- **Screen Reader Support**: Proper ARIA attributes, roles, and live regions for dynamic content
+- **Semantic HTML**: Structured content with appropriate heading levels and landmark regions
+- **Notifications**: Toast messages with appropriate ARIA roles and announcement levels
+- **Color Contrast**: Meets WCAG AA standards for text readability
+- **High Contrast Mode**: Support for users with forced-colors preference
+- **Reduced Motion**: Respects user preferences for reduced animations
+- **Print Optimization**: Dedicated print styles for QR code printing

+### Responsive Design

+The application is fully responsive and works well on devices of all sizes:

+- **Mobile-First Approach**: Optimized layouts for small screens that scale up
+- **Flexible Components**: UI elements that adapt to different viewport widths
+- **Touch-Friendly**: Appropriately sized buttons and inputs for touch devices
+- **Responsive Typography**: Font sizes that adjust based on screen size
+- **Adaptive Spacing**: Margins and padding that scale with viewport size

 ## Recent Updates

 - Added robust URL validation using the validator.js library